 Crystal bracelets are not only beautiful to wear, but can also be a true companion on your wellness and healing journey.

-One question our crystal bracelet gurus here at Zen Crafthouse often get asked is
+One question our crystal bracelet gurus here at Zen Crafthouse often get asked is whether it's safe to wear your crystal bracelets in water.

 So in our helpful article today, we will find out the definitive answer.

-So whether you are thinking of swimming or bathing with your crystal bracelet on, or even if you are wondering what happens if you decide to do a spot of washing up, we have got you covered!
+Whether you are thinking of swimming or bathing with your crystal bracelet on, or even if you are wondering what happens if you decide to do a spot of washing up, we have got you covered!

 Before we get into the details, let’s find out the mini answer first.